Dosage Form: injection, powder, lyophilized, for solution

 Vancomycin Hydrochloride for injection, USP is effective in the treatment of staphylococcal endocarditis.
-Its effectiveness has been documented in other infections due to staphylococci, including septicemia, bone infections, lower respiratory tract infections, skin and skin structure infections.
+Its effectiveness has been documented in other infections due to staphylococci, including septicemia, bone infections, lower respiratory tract infections, and skin and skin-structure infections.
 When staphylococcal infections are localized and purulent, antibiotics are used as adjuncts to appropriate surgical measures.

 Vancomycin Hydrochloride for injection, USP has been reported to be effective for the treatment of diphtheroid endocarditis.
 Vancomycin Hydrochloride for injection, USP has been used successfully in combination with either rifampin, an aminoglycoside, or both in early-onset prosthetic valve endocarditis caused by S. epidermidis or diphtheroids.

-Vancomycin Hydrochloride for injection is contraindicated in patients with known hypersensitivity to this antibiotic.
+Vancomycin is contraindicated in patients with known hypersensitivity to this antibiotic.

-Ototoxicity has occurred in patients receiving Vancomycin Hydrochloride for injection.
+Ototoxicity has occurred in patients receiving vancomycin.
 It may be transient or permanent.
-It has been reported mostly in patients who have been given excessive doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent, such as an aminoglycoside.
+It has been reported mostly in patients who have been given excessive doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent such as an aminoglycoside.
 Vancomycin should be used with caution in patients with renal insufficiency because the risk of toxicity is appreciably increased by high, prolonged blood concentrations.